An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Vomiting (rare)

 Many of these side effects are due to folic acid deficiency.
-Patients should ask their doctor if they should take folic acid supplements (generally recommended at 1 mg daily).
+People should ask their doctor if they should take folic acid supplements (generally recommended at 1 mg daily).

 More serious, but relatively uncommon side effects include:

 - Increased risk for infections, particularly shingles and pneumonia.
 Methotrexate suppresses the immune system.
-Patients with active infections should avoid this drug.
+People with active infections should avoid this drug.

 - Infertility, miscarriage, and birth defects.
 This drug should not be used during pregnancy, because it can cause miscarriages or birth defects.
 It may harm fertility in men.